 In wake of the recent activities of Cloak and Dagger after they broke loose from Roxxon captivity, Donald was worried that the public would put two and two together and suspect Roxxon of doing something.
 In spite of it being pointed out that he has plenty of capable employees who could capture the couple, he insists on hiring outside help such as Anthony Masters aka Taskmaster.

-Adaptational Badass: While the Taskmaster has always been a badass villain, the Ultimate version of him is pretty much him without the goofy mask, sword, and hooded cape and replaced with a machete, a skull mercenary mask, and a multitude of guns.
-It took the combined strength of both Spider-man and Spider-woman, Bombshell, Cloak and Dagger to bring him down.
+Adaptational Badass: While the Taskmaster has always been a badass villain, the Ultimate version lacks the goofy mask, sword, and hooded cape, which are replaced with a machete, a skull mercenary mask, and a multitude of guns.
+It took the combined strength of both Spider-Man and Spider-Woman, Bombshell, Cloak and Dagger to bring him down.

 Super Toughness: He can take extreme amounts of punishment that a normal human could not possibly take.
 He can also dish it right back as well.